6.2. Command line tools¶

 Solution B: Make sure the software is added to the path.

-- On both Windows and OS X, some software is not added to the path by default.
+- On both Windows and macOS, some software is not added to the path by default.

-- Usually this is an option inside the installation (not for CMake under OS X), reinstalling and selecting this option should fix the issue.
+- Usually this is an option inside the installation (not for CMake under macOS), reinstalling and selecting this option should fix the issue.

 - If not you need to manually add the directory that contains the executables to you path, see instructions below.